Ashok Leyland Logo

 British Leyland Logo 1968

 The logo of British Leyland (BL), introduced after the merger and nationalization of several automotive companies in 1968, visually reflects this significant historical period for the British automotive industry.
 It features a rectangular symbol with a purple border, adding a sense of rigor and formality.
-This design highlights the official status of the conglomerate under state ownership.
+This design highlights the conglomerate’s official status as a state-owned entity.

 1986 – 2011